stormpath/stormpath-documentation/source/accnt_mgmt.rst

 Password Reset Email Templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The contents of the password reset and the password reset success emails are both defined in an :ref:`ref-emailtemplates` collection.
+The contents of the password reset and the password reset success emails are both defined in an Email Templates collection.

-.. only:: rest

-  To modify the emails that get sent during the password reset workflow, all you have to do is send an HTTP POST with the desired property in the payload body.

 .. only:: csharp or vbnet

   .. warning::

     This feature is not yet available in the .NET SDK.
-Please use the Stormpath Admin Console UI, or switch this page to the REST API documentation.
 For updates, you can follow `ticket #158 <https://github.com/stormpath/stormpath-sdk-dotnet/issues/158>`_ on Github.

+     In the meantime, please use the Stormpath Admin Console UI, or consult the REST API documentation below.

   .. todo::